 - Geocode an address and feed into a permitting application for a home renovation system

-Any user connected to a common portal can access and use the web tool.
+Any user connected to the ArcGIS Enterprise portal can access and use the web tool.
 A web tool represents a geoprocessing service that is running on an ArcGIS server.
 You can make a connection to the portal's federated server and access and use the service directly via REST.

 Web tools and desktop tools

 If you have experience running and using geoprocessing tools in ArcGIS Pro, the experience is similar for web tools.
-The main difference between web tools and geoprocessing tools included in ArcGIS Pro is that when you run a web tool, it executes on a server computer using the resources of the server computer, as opposed to your desktop computer.
+The main difference between web tools and desktop geoprocessing tools is that when you run a web tool, it executes on a server computer using the resources of the server computer, as opposed to your desktop computer.

 Author, publish, and use web tools

 To author a web tool, you typically create and document a geoprocessing tool using ModelBuilder or Python.
 You do not have to create your own tool—you can also use one of the many tools included in ArcGIS.

 Once you've authored a tool, you must next run it in ArcGIS Pro, and the tool must complete successfully.
 When the tool is finished running, it can be shared; sharing creates the web tool item in the portal and the back-end service on an ArcGIS server federated with the portal.
 You can add multiple tools that you've run to the same web tool during publishing.